whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://static.kvraudio.com/i/b/hahahacs01.jpg)

 [Hahaha CS01 by Pethu](https://www.kvraudio.com/product/hahaha_cs01_by_pethu) - Hahaha CS01 is a homage to Yamaha's CS01, released in 1982 as an entry-level, highly portable synth.
-Two versions of Hahaha CS01 are availab...
+Two versions of Hahaha CS01 are availab…

 2022-10-28T19:38:24.000Z